 While JR and I try not to have too much ‘stuff,’ it’s hard to resist outdoor gear.
-At least I can argue that most of it is essential for either safety or comfort while out in the wilderness.
-Here’s a collection of fairly low cost gift ideas for all other outdoor lovers out there – mostly practical, some fun and all very useful!
+At least I can argue that most of it are essential for either safety or comfort while out in the wilderness.
+Here’s a collection of fairly low-cost gift ideas for all other outdoor lovers out there – mostly practical, some fun and all very useful!
 Although I’ve included links to Amazon.ca, keep in mind that most items can probably be found at your local (hopefully family owned) outdoor store!

 It’s been written about before on this blog and it will be again, but we love the Lifestraw for quick and easy water purification.
 Our favourite use is on paddling trips – we know we won’t have any issue finding water so just need something to hand to be able to safely drink whatever is around us.
-Under $30 for a potentially life saving filter?
+Under $30 for a potentially life-saving filter?
 A bargain by any means.

 I’ve been eyeing up GSI’s Kung Foons for quite a while, they really are one of my favourite camping ‘gadgets.’
 Basically, it’s a fancy spork with chopsticks in a pretty nifty metal case.
 Especially useful for reaching the last remaining crumbs of a meal from a dehydrated food packet, they are also great for stirring pots.
 The chopsticks are well made, so much so that JR wants to use them to eat at home too!